mackzoor/parallax/README.md

 # Parallax - Galactica: Space Force of Justice

-A shoot'em up game for both Desktop and Android (Also playable in VR, using Google Cardboard).
+An endless runner for both Desktop and Android (Also playable in VR, using Google Cardboard).

-The game is a action packed shooter were the player travels through space in an circular course with the goal of surviving as long as possible.
+The game is a action packed game were the player travels through space in an circular course with the goal of surviving as long as possible.

 Playable on: Windows, Mac OS, Linux & Android.